RallyTechServices/field-editors-by-portfolio-item/README.md

 Select a portfolio item, then a field, then a list of users who are allowed to change that field and Go.
 The app will examine the revision history and determine if someone not authorized made a change to that field.

+UPDATED so that we can pick a record type instead of an individual item.

 ## Development Notes
 Note that this scans revision history because lookback doesn't hold information about text fields.